 |Not suitable for people who likes to work with designs|

 67% of Auto Glass Technicians said they were satisfied with their job and 52% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Automotive Glass Installers and Repairers job description, Automotive Glass Installers and Repairers salary, Automotive Glass Installers and Repairers information, what is the job of an Automotive Glass Installer and Repairer like, pros and cons about Automotive Glass Installers and Repairers, colleges and universities for Automotive Glass Installers and Repairers, is Automotive Glass Installers and Repairers the right career for me, Easy careers to get into, careers in Trades and Services
+Auto Glass Technicians job description, Auto Glass Technicians salary, Auto Glass Technicians information, what is the job of an Automotive Glass Installer and Repairer like, pros and cons about Automotive Glass Installers and Repairers, colleges and universities for Automotive Glass Installers and Repairers, is Automotive Glass Installers and Repairers the right career for me, careers in Trades and Services

 Automotive Glass Installer (Auto Glass Installer), Automotive Glass Mechanic (Auto Glass Mechanic), Automotive Glass Technician (Auto Glass Technician), Automotive Glazier (Auto Glazier), Glass Fitter, Glass Installer, Glass Installer Technician, Glass Setter, Glass Technician, Glass Technician/Installer